AaronPandian/austin-traffic-analysis/README.md

 The specific CSV traffic data referenced can be found [here](https://data.austintexas.gov/api/views/dx9v-zd7x/rows.csv?accessType=DOWNLOAD).
 The format of the dataset starts with metadata.
 For the actual data, each row entry in the CSV represents a new incident indicated with a unique Traffic ID.
 The parameters of each incident are as follows: Traffic Report ID, Published Date, Issue Reported, Location, Latitude, Longitude, Address, Status, Status Date, and Agency.

-## How to Build the Container
+## Deploying Application on Local Hardware
 First, ensure the environment you are using has Docker installed, and make sure the working directory has given Redis permissions.

 ### Container Build Preparation
 Create a folder in your directory to input the code found in this folder by running `mkdir traffic_app`.

 Run `cd traffic_app` to enter the created folder then run the `git clone https://github.com/AaronPandian/austin-traffic-analysis.git` command to import all the files from this repository into your working directory.
 All the files should be in this folder.
-In this **traffic_app** directory run `mkdir data` to create a sub-directory for Redis **only if** the empty data folder from this directory did not
+In this **traffic_app** directory run `mkdir data` to create a sub-directory for Redis **only if** the empty data folder from this directory did not build or if it is causing problems.

 Once all the files are gathered, double-check with `ls`.